MaksRawski/lispi/README.md

 ### symbols
 (look at page 41 of programmer's manual for reference) Instead of having a place in memory with an association list of all symbols (which in turn would have their own property lists)
 I've just used enums for the built-in symbols, and during parsing I create an AST with appropriate variants.
-Which when `eval`d run the appropriate subroutines that are just regular rust functions.
+Which when `eval`'d run the appropriate subroutines that are just regular rust functions.

 ### side effects